parth93QA/gcp-devops-project/readme.md

-# This is a repo for our new GCP DevOps Project.
+# Docker flask application

+- This applicatiom is written in python
+- It will be deployed in GKW